 To understand the brain, we need to know how it uses information.
-To measure specific brain activity, scientists devise unique methods that aren’t necessarily compatible with each other.
-This means that around the world, useful data are generated in different formats, making it hard to collaborate on projects across continents.
-CARMEN Neuroscience Platform solves this with a secure cloud repository, using standardised metadata, and format conversion.
+To measure specific brain activity, scientists devise unique methods.
+But their results aren’t necessarily compatible with other results.
+This means that valuable data are generated in different formats worldwide, making it hard to collaborate on projects across continents.
+CARMEN Neuroscience Platform solves this with a secure cloud repository using standardised metadata and format conversion.

-I created aural and visual metaphors for measuring the brain in action.
-In one shot the mind is wrapped like paper, showing a relief map of activity.
-In another image, we tune-in to a neurone like it’s a radio station.
+Hired as an independent producer and motion designer, I created aural and visual metaphors for measuring the brain in action.
+In one shot, the mind is wrapped like paper, showing a relief map of activity.
+In another image, we tune in to a neurone like a radio station.

-I produced an original music track in FL Studio by slicing up orchestral sample libraries to create a concert music sound of staccato woodwind and strings, a nod to the abundant brain activity stored by CARMEN.
+I produced the music track in FL Studio by slicing up orchestral sample libraries to create a concert music sound of staccato woodwind and strings, a nod to the abundant brain activity stored by CARMEN.

 I’m really proud of this project featured on Behance’s Motion Graphics Served.